POST /v1/scan

 | `risk_level` | One of `MINIMAL`, `LOW`, `MEDIUM`, `HIGH`, `CRITICAL`.
 Always returned. |

-| `threats` | Array of objects: `{category, confidence, evidence?, reason}`.
-Empty when clean. |
+| `threats` | Array of objects: `{category, confidence?, evidence?, reason}`.
+Empty when clean. `confidence` is not guaranteed in public production responses. |

 | `scan_id` | Use for logs, audit, polling, and review. |